facebook/IT-CPE/chef/cookbooks/cpe_powermanagement/README.md

 Usage
 -----
-There are two sets of attributes that are identical - 'AC' for when on AC power (plugged in), and 'Battery' for when on battery.
+There are two sets of attributes that are identical - 'ACPower' for when on AC power (plugged in), and 'Battery' for when on battery.

 'Battery' settings will have no effect on desktops (and will not be applied by this recipe).